Successor-Generator Planning with LLM-generated Heuristics: Related Work

 \section{Related Work}

-This paper revisits AI planning by heuristic search, by replacing task-independent heuristics with LLM-generated task-specific heuristics.
+This paper revisits AI planning by heuristic search, by replacing domain-independent heuristics with LLM-generated domain-specific ones.
 Below, we review related work on LLMs and planning.
 For a more comprehensive overview of LLMs as planning modelers, see the surveys by \cite{tantakoun-etal:corr-2025} and by \cite{aghzal2025surveylargelanguagemodels}.

-\paragraph{Planning with LLMs} \cite{valmeekam-etal:corr-2022} provides an important early evaluation of LLM-based planning, demonstrating that even on simple benchmarks, LLMs do not consistently exhibit reliable planning behavior.
-While it seems that LLMs cannot yet generate plans efficiently, our work shows that they can be used effectively as a component of a larger planning paradigm.
-Namely, LLMs can generate heuristics and search components rather than perform planning directly.
+\paragraph{Planning with LLMs} \cite{valmeekam-etal:corr-2022} presents an early evaluation of LLM-based planning, showing that even on simple benchmarks, LLMs are not consistently reliable planners.
+While they cannot yet generate plans efficiently, our work shows they are effective within a broader planning framework, for example by generating heuristics and search components rather than planning directly.